 There are pros and cons to using a travel agent.
 On the one hand, travel agents can help you find special deals and discounts that you might not be able to find online.
 They can also help you plan your entire vacation, from airfare to hotel reservations.
 This can be helpful if you’re not familiar with the process or if you’re not sure what you want.

 On the other hand, using a travel agent can be expensive.
 Some agents charge a fee, and you may also have to pay for their services in addition to the cost of your vacation.
-It’s important to do your research before choosing a travel agent.
+It’s essential to do your research before choosing a travel agent.
 Consider if the agent will be more expensive than the resort fee.
-If that’s the case, then it’s probably not worth using one.
+If that’s the case, it’s probably not worth using one.

 Earn Elite Status with a Hotel Brand